agvxov/Vim-HiTags/README.md

 # HiTags
-Hitags is a Vim plugin which harnesses the power of ctags to provide dynamic symbol (e.g. varriable, function) name highlightings.
+Hitags is a Vim plugin which harnesses the power of ctags to provide dynamic symbol (e.g. variable, function) name highlighting.

 # Before/After
 ![before\_after](before_after.jpg)